Tre-Seibert/ramp/README.md

 **Actual:** New transactions replace initial transactions, losing initial transactions

+Fix: Updated the "loadAllTransactions" function so that it does not invalidate the data from paginatedTransactions state, instead it keeps track and updates the state of the currentPage variable.

 # Bug 5: Employees filter not available during loading more data

 _This bug has 2 wrong behaviors that will be fixed with the same solution_